csiro-robotics/shc_tutorials/shc_pc_gazebo_simulation.md

 source ~/openshc_ws/devel/setup.bash
 ```

 4.6 Plug a gamepad controller into your machine such as the [Logitech F710 Wireless Gamepad](https://www.logitechg.com/en-au/products/gamepads/f710-wireless-gamepad.940-000119.html) for control.
+Ensure the controller is in XInput mode.
 Other gamepads may be used, but the mapping may differ.

 ![joystick](media/joystick.jpg "Logitech Joystick")